-A sprain is a tear in one of your ligaments.
+A sprain is a tear in or painful stretch of one of your ligaments.
 Ligaments are short, tough bands of tissue that hold your bones together at a joint.

 A sprain is mild, moderate, or severe based on whether your ligament is stretched, partly torn, or fully torn.
 A torn muscle or tendon isn't considered a sprain.

 Don't show up on x-rays, but doctors may do x-rays to look for a nearby broken bone

 Are treated by Protecting the area, Rest, Ice, Compression, and Elevation ("PRICE")